MRYingLEE/kdb-q/Readme.md

 ﻿
-# This is Q Practice
+# This is Q Cheatsheet
 ## Philosophy
 ### 1. Interpreted.
 Q is interpreted, not compiled.
 The interpreter's eval and parse routines are exposed so that you can dynamically generate code in a controlled manner.